gloriabenoit/DNAnexus-GWAS/docs/setup.md

 If you have access to only one project, it will be already selected and you can go on with this tutorial.

+## Architecture

+When using the command line, you have access to the architecture on DNAnexus and your own local architecture.
+The basic commands like `ls`, `cd` or `mv` all have equivalents to run on the DNAnexus architecture rather than the local one, simply add `dx` before them.

+A quick way to check the difference is to run the same command on both architecture:

+* `ls` will lists the files in your **current directory**, as you probably already know
+* `dx ls` will lists the files in your **DNAnexus current directory**, which should be the root of your project if you are first starting (with the `Bulk` and `Showcase metadata` folders)

+> You can find the official documentation for all `dx` commands we will use [here](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).

-By default, any job prompted here will output in your current DNAnexus repertory, meaning at the root of your project.
+By default, any job run from the command line will output in your current DNAnexus repertory, meaning at the root of your project.
-To keep your project tidy, we can create a new folder and move into it, thus all jobs will output there.
+To keep your project tidy, we can create a new folder and move into it, so that all jobs will output there.

 Therefore, you can create a new folder and move into it, to help keep your project tidy.

 ```bash
 dx mkdir gwas_tutorial